 Scientific Publications

 A key priority of the Cape Leopard Trust is to invest in and empower scientific research.
-The result is that the employees, students and associates of the CLT have authored and co-authored a number of peer-reviewed academic articles.
+The result is that the employees, students and associates of the CLT have authored, co-authored and enabled a number of peer-reviewed academic articles.

 Such scientific papers are vital to consistently improve the strategic management of the ecosystems and landscapes in which we work.
 Contributions to scientific literature are a valuable tool to assist researchers globally by sharing knowledge.

 Carle, J.L.
 (2024) Investigating leopard (Panthera pardus) movement corridors in the Western Cape, South Africa, and determining applied conservation strategies.
 MSc thesis.
-Stellenbosch University.
+Stellenbosch University, South Africa.

-Steyn, L. (2024) Tails through time: Leopard population dynamics in the Little Karoo.
+Steyn, L. (2024) Tails through time: leopard population dynamics in the Little Karoo.
 MSc thesis.
-University of Cape Town.
+University of Cape Town, South Africa.

 Leighton, G.R.M., Froneman, P.W., Serieys, L.E.K. & Bishop, J.M.
 (2024) Sustained use of marine subsidies promotes niche expansion in a wild felid.
 Science of The Total Environment 914: 169912. https://doi.org/10.1016/j.scitotenv.2024.169912